Skip to main content

 • Total Net Revenue - Total net value of all orders completed by customers in the segment

-• Avg Order Net Revenue - Average net order value of customers in a given segment
+• Avg Order Net Revenue - Average net value of orders from customers in the given segment

 • Avg Quantity Of Purchased Brands - Average number of unique brands purchased by customers in the segment